NIEM/NIEM.github.io/json/faq/whatis/index.md

 title: What is NIEM?
 ---

-NIEM is the acronym for the *National Information Exchange Model*.
-This implies that NIEM is a data model.
-While NIEM does in fact have a data model, there is much more to NIEM than that.
+NIEM is a data model and much more.
 This section will describe:

 * [NIEM-based reusable data components](#components)
 * the [NIEM data model](#model)